 Millennium City Building (MC), City Campus (Wulfruna), Wulfruna Street, Wolverhampton, WV1 1LY.
 This building is a few minutes walk from the railway station.

 The exhibition includes the specially-commissioned Criminal Quilts film showing archive research and making processes.

 All exhibitions will also include the historical research display called Criminal Herstories which focusses on the archive photographs and documents, and what we have discovered about them.
 Find out more about Criminal Herstories display venues in summer 2018 and later in 2019 here.

-This exhibition is available for touring from January 2019 onwards and has been designed to be highly flexible to suit different kinds of venues including white-wall art galleries, community spaces, corridor displays.
+This exhibition is available for touring and has been designed to be highly flexible to suit different kinds of venues including white-wall art galleries, community spaces, corridor displays.
 It can also include Criminal Herstories historical display.
 Please contact Ruth Singer to discuss possibilities for your venue.